zweistein1326/S_SOB/readme.md

 # Core feature

-1. Generate a public and private key for 1 user.
+1. Generate a public and private key for user.
-2. Connect SSO to one test website.
+2. Connect SSO to test website.

 # Improvement feature